Ultrafast laser spectroscopy: Time-correlated single photon counting

 This electrical pulse comes after the second laser pulse excites the molecule to a higher energy state, and a photon is eventually emitted from a single molecule upon returning to its original state.
 Thus, the longer a molecule takes to emit a photon, the higher the voltage of the resulting pulse.
 The central concept of this technique is that only a single photon is needed to discharge the capacitor.
 Thus, this experiment must be repeated many times to gather the full range of delays between excitation and emission of a photon.
 After each trial, a pre-calibrated computer converts the voltage sent out by the TAC into a time and records the event in a histogram of time since excitation.
 Since the probability that no molecule will have relaxed decreases with time, a decay curve emerges that can then be analyzed to find out the decay rate of the event.

+Three curves are associated with the observed decay intensity in a fluorescence decay experiment: the measured data, the instrument response function (IRF), and the calculated decay.
+The IRF, which represents the shortest time profile the instrument can detect, serves as a reference for accurately deconvolving the measured data.
+This allows for a more precise determination of the fluorescence decay time by accounting for the system's inherent response.
+As the term implies, this curve illustrates the response of the instrument to a sample with zero lifetime.
+Usually, dilute scattering solutions, such as Ludox (colloidal silica) and titanium dioxide are used to collect the curve.
+The measured intensity indicates the number of photons detected within a given time interval, while the calculated decay curve, also known as the fitted curve, represents the convolution of the IRF with the impulse response function.

 A major complicating factor is that many decay processes involve multiple energy states, and thus multiple rate constants.
 Though non-linear least squares analysis can usually detect the different rate constants, determining the processes involved is often very difficult and requires the combination of multiple ultra-fast techniques.
 Even more complicating is the presence of inter-system crossing and other non-radiative processes in a molecule.
 A limiting factor of this technique is that it is limited to studying energy states that result in fluorescent decay.
 The technique can also be used to study relaxation of electrons from the conduction band to the valence band in semiconductors.

+TCSPC has extensive applications in fluorescence spectroscopy, microscopy (FLIM), and optical tomography.
+Over the years, this technique has gained significant attention for studying the fluorescence decay of various classes of molecules, including the fluorescence decay of residues in biological systems.
+The modulation of the fluorescence of the biological sample provides a better understanding of the complex system.
+TCSPC is widely used to study the intensity decay of Green Fluorescent Proteins (GFP), Chlorophyll aggregates in hexane, single fluorescence amino acid-containing proteins, and dinucleotides (FAD).
+It is also used to study the bandwidth in semiconductors.